Dileep-Sai-Paila/market-analysis/README.md

 * If a new trade is identical to the previously seen trade for that symbol (same timestamp, price, and quantity), it is ignored.

 This approach removes ***common consecutive duplicates*** while keeping the memory usage bounded.
-Non-consecutive duplicates may still be processed and this is as a trade-off I can see.
+Non-consecutive duplicates may still be processed and this is as a trade-off I can see, inorder to keep the memory bounded 🙃.

 **Why I chose this?**
 Because, it takes $O(1)$ memory cost per symbol and hence is extremely fast.
 Also, no cleanup needed.